Table of Contents

-Ashok is a very well-known tree.
+Ashok tree is a very well-known tree.
 It is a sacred tree in Hinduism.
 Ashok is worshipped in Chaitra month of the Hindu calendar.
 Kamdev the Hindu God of love and sexuality, carries five arrows decorated with five kinds of flower in his quiver.
 Ashok blossom is one of them.

-Ashok is also a medicinal tree and used in Ayurveda, Siddha and Unani or treatment of variety of diseases related to bleeding and urinary problems.
+Ashok tree is also a medicinal tree and used in Ayurveda, Siddha and Unani or treatment of a variety of diseases related to bleeding and urinary problems.
 In Ayurveda, it is used since time immemorial as a medicine.
 Charak and Sushruta used the flowering buds, seeds and bark in internal prescriptions for arthritis, sciatica, neuralgia, neurological affections, hemorrhages and gynecological disorders.

-Ashok is one of the main herb for gynecological disorders and for uterus health.
+Ashok tree is one of the main herb for gynecological disorders and for uterus health.
 Ashok is effective in treating menstrual disorders associated with excess bleeding (rakta pradar), pain and congestion.

-Ashoka bark is a uterine tonic and gives relief in uterine spasms, dysmenorrhea, prolapse, miscarriage and irregular menstrual cycles.
+Ashoka tree bark is a uterine tonic and gives relief in uterine spasms, dysmenorrhea, prolapse, miscarriage and irregular menstrual cycles.
 The bark has diuretic properties and indicated in scanty urine, calculus and also for other urinary disorders.
 Ashok works because it has stimulatory effect on the ovarian tissue, and exhibit an estrogen like activity that enhances ovulation and repair of the endometrium.
 Its intake boosts fertility and increases the chances of conception.

 Leaves are alternate, stipulate, paripinnate compound, large, spreading horizontally.
 Rachis 15—22.5 cm long, stout, much thickened, corky and flexible at base.
 Leaflets 8—12, distant, the lowest pair close to the base on short, very stout, flexible stalks, 10—22.5 cm long, 3.1—3.7 cm broad, the middle ones the longest, linear, tapering to a very acute apex, glabrous, rather stiff, venation conspicuous beneath.
 Stipules are large, 1.2 cm long, intrapetiolar, ovate, stiff, brown and deciduous.